 The Kitten's First Year

-These guys have several vet visits straight out, for vaccinations and desexing.
+Young kittens have several vet visits straight out, for vaccinations and desexing.
 At this young age cats are usually healthy, so the visits are for preventative care (such as deworming, parasite control.)

-This includes weighing the kitten regularly and making sure they are growing nicely (not too thin and not too fat!)
+This includes weighing the kitten frequently and making sure they are growing nicely (not too thin and not too fat!)
 Getting an accurate weight also allows the vet to ensure Kitty gets the right size deworming tablet and parasite control.